FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Apache_Struts_An_Overview_and_Best_Practices_for_Web_Application_Development.md

 ---
+description: In this article, we will provide an overview of the Struts framework, discuss its key components, and outline some best practices for building secure and efficient web applications using Struts
+imgSrc: /imgs/2023/3170249337.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2023-12-29T07:25:32.000Z'
+tags: []
 title: Apache Struts An Overview and Best Practices for Web Application Development
-pubDate: "2023-12-29T07:25:32.000Z"
-description: "In this article, we will provide an overview of the Struts framework, discuss its key components, and outline some best practices for building secure and efficient web applications using Struts"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Apache Struts: An Overview and Best Practices for Web Application Development

 Apache Struts is a popular open-source framework for creating Java-based web applications.
 Developed by the Apache Software Foundation, Struts provides a robust and extensible architecture that simplifies the development and maintenance of large-scale web applications.
 In this article, we will provide an overview of the Struts framework, discuss its key components, and outline some best practices for building secure and efficient web applications using Struts.